-16.9 Exercise #2: Building a Comet
+16.8 Exercise #2: Building a Comet

 In this portion of the lab, you will actually build a comet out of household materials.
-These include water, ammonia, potting soil, and dry ice (CO2 ice).
+These include water, ammonia, potting soil, and dry ice ( $CO_2$ ice).
 Be sure to distribute the work evenly among all members of your group.
-Follow these directions: (12 points)
+Follow these directions: (10 points)

-- 1. Put a freezer bag in your bucket. - 2.
-Place about 1/3 cup of water in the bag/bucket. - 3.
+- 1. Use a freezer bag to line the bottom of your bucket. - 2.
+Place a little less than 1 cup of water (this is a little less than 1/2 of a "Solo" cup!) in the bag/bucket. - 3.
 Add 2 spoonfuls of sand, stirring well.
-(NOTE: Do not stir so hard that you rip the freezer bag!) - 4.
+(NOTE: Do not stir so hard that you rip the freezer bag lining!!) - 4.
 Add a dash of ammonia. - 5.
 Add a dash of organic material (potting soil).
 Stir until well-mixed. - 6.
 Your TA will place a block or chunk of dry ice inside a towel and crush the block with the mallet and give you some crushed dry ice. - 7.
 Add about 1 cup of crushed dry ice to the bucket, while stirring vigorously.
 (NOTE: Do not stir so hard that you rip the freezer bag!!) - 8.
 Continue stirring until mixture is almost frozen. - 9.
-Lift the comet out of the bucket, keeping it in the freezer bag, and shape it for a few seconds as if you were building a snowball (wear gloves!).

-- 10. If not a solid mass, add small amounts of water and keep working the "snowball" until the mixture is completely frozen. - 11.
+Lift the comet out of the bucket using the plastic liner and shape it for a few seconds as if you were building a snowball (use gloves!). - 10.
+Add 1/2 cup water and wait until mixture is frozen. - 11.
 Unwrap the comet once it is frozen enough to hold its shape.

-16.9.1 Comets and Light
+16.8.1 Comets and Light

-Observe the comet as it is sitting on a desk.
-Make note of some of its physical characteristics, for example:
+1. Observe the comet as it is sitting on a desk.
+Make some notes about its physical characteristics, for example: shape, color, smell (5 points):

-- shape

-- color

-- smell

-Now bring the comet over to a high intensity light source (overhead projector), or heat source (hairdryer) and place it on top.
-Observe what happens.
+2. Now bring the comet over to the light source (overhead projector) and place it on top.
+Observe, and then describe what happens to the comet (5 points):

-16.9.2 Comet Strength
+16.8.2 Comet Strength

 Comets, like all objects in the solar system, are held together by their internal strength.
 If they pass too close to a large body, such as Jupiter, their internal strength is not large enough to compete with the powerful gravity of the massive body.
 In such encounters, a comet can be broken apart into smaller pieces.
 In 1994, we saw evidence of this when Comet Shoemaker-Levy/9 impacted into Jupiter.
 In 1992, that comet passed very close to Jupiter and was fragmented into pieces.
-Two years later, more than 21 cometary fragments crashed into Jupiter's atmosphere, creating spectacular (but temporary) "scars" on Jupiter's cloud deck (see Fig. 16.6).
+Two years later, more than 21 cometary fragments crashed into Jupiter's atmosphere, creating spectacular (but temporary) "scars" on Jupiter's cloud deck.